Olivier Adam: Screen adaptations

-Poids Léger was adapted into the film Lightweight by Jean-Pierre Améris with Nicolas Duvauchelle and Bernard Campan in the lead roles.
+Poids Léger was adapted into the film Lightweight by Jean-Pierre Améris, with Nicolas Duvauchelle and Bernard Campan in the lead roles.

 À l'abri de rien was adapted for television (Maman est folle) with Isabelle Carré in the lead role.

 Je vais bien, ne t'en fais pas was adapted into the film Don't Worry, I'm Fine directed by Philippe Lioret in 2006.
 Kad Merad and Mélanie Laurent played the lead roles.
 The film was nominated for a César in several categories, including Best Adapted Screenplay.
 Kad Merad won the Cesar for best supporting actor and Mélanie Laurent for Most Promising Actress.

-Des vents contraires was adapted into a film of the same name in 2011 starring Audrey Tautou.
+Des vents contraires was adapted into a film of the same name in 2011, starring Audrey Tautou.

-The short story Nouvel An from the short story collection Passer l'hiver was adapted into the film Passer l'hiver directed by Aurélia Barbet.
+The short story "Nouvel An", from the collection Passer l'hiver, was adapted into the film Passer l'hiver directed by Aurélia Barbet.

-Le Cœur régulier was adapted into a film in 2016 with Vanja d'Alcantara directing and Isabelle Carré starring.
+Le Cœur régulier was adapted into a film in 2016, with Vanja d'Alcantara directing and Isabelle Carré starring.